 The root cause of keto breath is ketones, but there’s more to it than that.
 Keto breath is exacerbated by bacteria and mucus in your mouth.
 It can be made even worse with aromas like garlic or eggs.
 All of that is trouble, and thinking about what causes bad breath can help you fight it.

-Absent a breath detector, you can safely assume that your breath is going to trend in a bad direction when you don’t get preemptive about it.
+Absent a breath detector; you can safely assume that your breath will trend in a bad direction when you don’t get preemptive about it.
 The best way to avoid keto breath and other halitosis is to keep your mouth clean.
 Take care of your regular hygiene, and you’ll be fine.